Dalantercept in Treating Patients With Recurrent or Persistent Endometrial Cancer

 Primary Purpose: Treatment

-- Objective tumor response (complete or partial response) as measured by RECIST, assessed up to 5 years [ Designated as safety issue: No ]
+- Objective tumor response (complete or partial response) as measured by RECIST [ Time Frame: Up to 5 years ] [ Designated as safety issue: No ]

-- PFS characterized graphically and using descriptive statistics such as median survival, assessed up to 5 years [ Designated as safety issue: No ]
+- PFS [ Time Frame: From study entry to time of progression or death, assessed up to 5 years ] [ Designated as safety issue: No ]

-- OS characterized graphically and using descriptive statistics such as median survival, assessed up to 5 years [ Designated as safety issue: No ]
+- OS [ Time Frame: From study entry to time of death or the date of last contact, assessed up to 5 years ] [ Designated as safety issue: No ]

-- Adverse events, as assessed by CTCAE, for up to 21 days [ Designated as safety issue: Yes ]
+- Adverse events, as assessed by the NCI CTCAE version 4.0 [ Time Frame: Up to 5 years ] [ Designated as safety issue: Yes ]

 |Study Start Date:||September 2012|